 We are exposed to market risks in the ordinary course of our business.
 These market risks are principally limited to interest rate fluctuations.
-We had cash and cash equivalents of \$111.3 million at December 31, 2015, consisting of funds in operating cash accounts, money market and short-term securities.
+We had cash and cash equivalents of \$29.8 million at December 31, 2016, consisting primarily of funds in money market accounts.
+We also had \$96.7 million in short-term investments consisting of certificates of deposit, agency bonds and United States Treasury securities.
 The primary objective of our investment activities is to preserve principal and liquidity while maximizing income without significantly increasing risk.
 We do not enter into investments for trading or speculative purposes.
 Due to the short-term nature of our investment portfolio, we do not believe an immediate 1.0% increase in interest rates would have a material effect on the fair market value of our portfolio, and accordingly we do not expect a sudden change in market interest rates to affect materially our operating results or cash flows.